 Anshan Liaoning, China Travel Guide

 The city shares borders with Liaoyang to the east, Yingkou in a westerly direction, and Panjin and Dalian southward.
-Anshan's landscape features ranges and hills in the east, part of the Qianshan Mountains range.
+Anshan's landscape features ranges and slopes in the east, part of the Qianshan Mountains range.
 Plains define its western areas.

 Once the... is over People's Republic of China formed in 1949, Anshan earned the title "Steel Capital."
 It greatly advanced China's industrialization.